Fall 2019 International & NSE Student/Scholar Orientation Schedule coming soon!

 If you will fly into Portland, Maine schedule your arrival for no later than 11:00 am to allow time to collect baggage and be ready for pickup between 12:00 and 1:00 pm.

 Arrival into Portland Transportation Center (Concord Coach Lines Bus) or Greyhound Bus Station-Portland:

-Call or email the Office of Global Education if you have any questions about your arrival at UMF: Telephone: (207) 778-7122 Email: email@example.com
+Contact the Office of Global Education if you have any questions about your arrival to UMF: Telephone: (207) 778-7122 Email: email@example.com